 Over the June school holidays we took the Spirit of Tasmania for a quick winter break.
-The ship docked at 6am and we were off soon after 6.30am, read about our experience here.
+The ship docked at 6am and we were off soon after 6.30am.
+Finding suitable family accommodation Launceston was relatively easy.
 We arrived on the Friday morning and we had a house booked through Stayz for two nights over the weekend in Launceston.
 Craig was flying in that evening as he had work commitments and could only get away for the weekend.

 About 7pm the evening before when I was on the Spirit of Tasmania, I received a call from the house owner, Denise.
 She was enquiring if we were getting the boat over.
 When I confirmed that we were she advised we could go straight to the house as there was currently no one in it.
 She had also organised breakfast for the kids!
 Denise was making a cracking impression already!
 The house had a code lock on it so we didn’t even have to collect the keys from another location or meet anyone at the house.